wilsonmar/wilsonmar.github.io/_posts/2023-05-10-outsystems.md

 <a target="_blank" href="https://learn.outsystems.com/training/journeys/mobile-developer-679/using-widgets-exercise/o11/585">widgets</a> are the building blocks of the user interface (UI) of the application.

-An <strong>aggregate</strong> is a visual element that fetches data from more than one entity - with a SQL query with sources, filters, and sorting.
+An <strong>aggregate</strong> is a visual element that fetches data from more than one entity - with a SQL query with filters, and sorting.

 ## Internals